playgameservices/play-games-plugin-for-unity/samples/README.md

 In each of those dialogs, enter the corresponding configuration values as set up in the Developer Console.

+## Import the packaged asset containing the sample

+Each sample is packaged as a Unity package.
+This package should be imported into your project, and the scenes selected in the build dialog.

 ## Build and Run

 Follow the instructions on the **Getting Started Guide** to build and run the